BrooklinJazz/talent_show/CONTRIBUTING.md

 Thank you for your interest in contributing to the DockYard Academy's Talent Show app.
 We look forward to your contribution!

+## Figma Designs

+Some features require creating a design, or already have an established design.
+See our [Figma Document](https://www.figma.com/file/Sl07QmvPqSf10IEktckl1E/Talent-Show?type=design&node-id=1%3A5&mode=design&t=hqNQuzSOKUnO4NPS-1).

 ## Questions?
 If you have any questions or need further clarification, feel free to reach out.
 Contact us or open an issue on Github.
 We're here to help!